CPSC-1517/CPSC-1517.github.io/_lab/Lab-Requirements.md

   * [ ] BLL methods exposed for discovery
 * Form B – GridView Lookup with Code-Behind
   * [ ] Form correctly handles Page_Load event to populate DropDownList controls
+  * [ ] Form correctly applies an appropriate search technique (use of filter where requested)
   * [ ] Form correctly performs Lookup and binds data to a GridView control
   * [ ] GridView control uses column headers with meaningful names (not auto-generated)
+  * [ ] GridView control uses appropriate alignment and formating for displayed data
+  * [ ] GridView control displayes correct data
+  * [ ] GridView control has paging implemented
   * [ ] Form does not use DataSource controls to fill/populate data-bound controls
 * Form C – GridView/FormView CRUD (must not use code-behind to populate controls)
   * [ ] BLL methods set up for Data Bound controls (DataObject and DataObjectMethod attributes)
+  * [ ] Form correctly applies an appropriate search technique (use of filter where requested)
+  * [ ] Form correctly performs Lookup and binds data to a GridView control
   * [ ] Form uses DataSource control(s) to supply data to the GridView
+  * [ ] GridView control uses column headers with meaningful names (not auto-generated)
+  * [ ] GridView control uses appropriate alignment and formating for displayed data
   * [ ] GridView correctly displays data in the form
-  * [ ] GridView control uses column headers with meaningful names (not auto-generated)
+  * [ ] GridView control has paging implemented
   * [ ] GridView control uses template columns with DropDownList control